aoijs/aoi.js/README.md

 ### How does it work?

 It's fairly simple, by using `$` as a sense of a function to execute per say it's run by a command.
-By using `$` after the function name, and it's addtional fields, (if any) it'll work as intended by it function
+By using `$` after the function name, and it's addtional fields, (if any) it'll work as intended by it function.

 ## Events